 Most garages are collections of things accumulated over years and years.
 Some you need, most you don’t, and some you’ve somehow never seen before.
 We couldn’t possibly know everything your garage stores, but we do know some things that it shouldn’t be without:

 Everyone, and we mean everyone, needs to have a toolbox.
 The best are super tough, designed to properly protect and organize your tools for years.
 If you do projects around the house, try a tool chest with a detachable box – your tools will have a permanent home, and you can take smaller sets anywhere at any time.
-Excel makes an excellent line of budget-friendly options.
+We carry an excellent line of budget-friendly options.

 It’s one of the most versatile garage tools.
 You can, of course, fill your own tires instead of spending quarters at the gas station, but you can also invest in powerful air tools, use paint spray guns, and so much more.